 “Not the same.”

-“Dumb enough not to realize an obvious metaphor when you see it.”
-She said, looking from my eyes to the ball and chain.
+“Dumb enough not to realize an obvious metaphor when you see it,” she said, looking from my eyes to the ball and chain.
 All I could do was roll my eyes and stand up.
-I started walking away, down the side of the crater, but the ball got a lead on me, and started to drag me down the hill.
+I started walking away, back down the side of the crater, but the ball got a lead on me, and started to drag me down the hill.
 Just as my feet left the ground, a hand clasped my own and kept me from what surely would’ve been a very long and painful fall.

 “What do you know?
 That ball isn’t nearly as heavy when there are two people carrying it.”